 Support staff, regardless of gender, are paid at a rate appropriate to the role according to a support staff salary scale.
-All our staff, including Domestic and Catering Assistants, are paid above the National Living Wage of £10.42 per hour.
-From April 2024 we will be adopting the Real Living Wage as a minimum hourly rate.
+All our staff, including Domestic and Catering Assistants, are paid above the National Living Wage of £11.44 per hour.
+From April 2025 we will be adopting the Real Living Wage as a minimum hourly rate.

-The gap in mean and median figures is explained by the fact that the lowest hourly rates tend to be paid to Domestic and Catering assistants, and most of these roles are currently filled by women: for example, 69 women earn our minimum hourly rate, in comparison to only 11 men.
+The gap in mean and median figures is explained by the fact that the lowest hourly rates tend to be paid to Domestic and Catering assistants, and most of these roles are currently filled by women: for example, 65 women earn our minimum hourly rate, in comparison to only 11 men.
 We are committed to addressing the gender pay gap in all quartiles through updated advertising and hiring approaches, staff training in Unconscious Bias, offering flexible working options when possible and through our diversity, equity and inclusion action plan.
 More information is available on request for these.

-Salary Sacrifice arrangements for childcare vouchers and the cycle to work scheme have affected the hourly rates of eight women and five men.
+Salary Sacrifice arrangements for childcare vouchers, pension and the cycle to work scheme have affected the hourly rates of 21 women and 18 men.